springinpractice/sip-blog/source/_posts/2013-10-07-handling-json-error-object-responses-with-springs-resttemplate.markdown

 How to do it
 ------------

 First we need a special `RestTemplate` configuration.
-By default `RestTemplate` contains a `DefaultResponseErrorHandler`, which throws an exception when there's an HTTP error.
+By default `RestTemplate` contains a default [ResponseErrorHandler](http://docs.spring.io/spring/docs/3.2.x/javadoc-api/org/springframework/web/client/ResponseErrorHandler.html) implementation called [DefaultResponseErrorHandler](http://docs.spring.io/spring/docs/3.2.x/javadoc-api/org/springframework/web/client/DefaultResponseErrorHandler.html), which throws an exception when there's an HTTP error.
 This doesn't work for us, because the exception bubbles out of the `RestTemplate` call, thus abandoning the error object we want to read.
-So we just need to replace it with a version that doesn't throw the exception.
+So we just need to replace it with a custom handler that doesn't throw the exception.
 Here's one:

     package myapp.client;